Collaboration with Principals and Child Care Providers

 - Submitting this request form to receive a report of local child care providers, and to connect with the Child Care Aware director in your region.

-Initial requests for information during the pilot project phase (February 2014 – June 2014) will be processed by the Child Care Aware of Washington Statewide Family Center.
+Requests for information during this project phase (July 2014 - June 2015) will be processed by the Child Care Aware of Washington Statewide Family Center.
 Follow-up services will be provided by Child Care Aware Regional offices.
 This project is a joint effort of Child Care Aware of Washington, the Office of Superintendent of Public Instruction, and the Department of Early Learning.